vvhawk/photo-library-app/app(desktop)/README.md

 <img src="./guides/open.gif" width="800" height="500"/>

 #### Add
+Add a photo to the open album from your computer
 #### Delete
+Delete a photo in the open album
 #### Move
+Move a photo from the open album to another album
 #### Copy
+Copy a photo from the open album to another album
 ### Search
 For a fully implemented search, check out the mobile app!